krishbale/Chat-Apps-Encryption-Webhooks/log.md

 Tuesday 27 June 2023 10:30 am : 6:30 pm
 1.SOlved the connecting socket io for diffrent users from the browsers frontend
 2. Created and updated database for group chat and private chat in socket io
-3. Added functionality such as mentioning users and notify in , private chat and reply  frontend 4.
+3. Added functionality such as private chat,group chat , mentioned user in frontend and  reply user  in backend
+4. tried uploding file from postman to nestjs server.

+ BLockers: no option to upload file using socket from postman ,

+ status ..github.com